penhoorn/pb-hd-tools/README.md

 ## Output

-The count scripts support two output formats either JSON or CSV.
+The two heteroduplex count scripts support two output formats either JSON or CSV.
 Both formats have the similar content.
 There are three variables, which form the properties in a JSON object and the header of the CSV file:

 * `data` variable is a `str` that indicates data type and can be one of:
     1. `HiFi` with QV≥20 (≥99% predicted accuracy)